 Changes to the Shuttle Map

 As a result of that construction we mentioned, the official Fringe Shuttle will be changing up its route a bit.
-Stay tuned – we’ll be sure to post the updated route map!
+The Fringe Shuttle runs August 15-25, 2019 approximately every 30 minutes from 12pm (Noon) to 12am (Midnight).

 New Outdoor Stage